What is an enterprise software sales representative?

 How much do enterprise software sales representatives make?

-Salaries for enterprise software sales representatives vary by experience, industry, education, location, and organization size.
-The complexity of the software, the size of the client base, and the level of expertise required can greatly influence total compensation.
+Salaries for enterprise software sales reps vary by experience, industry, education, location, and organization size.
+The complexity of the software, the size of the client base, and the level of expertise required can greatly influence their total compensation.

 Highest paying industries